jgp-13/DataCamp_projects/README.md

-DataCamp Course Files Repository
+# DataCamp Course Files Repository
 Welcome to my GitHub repository!
 Here, I will be uploading all the files I create as part of my coursework at DataCamp.

-Overview
+# Overview
 This repository is intended to serve as a central hub for all the projects, scripts, and data files that I develop during my DataCamp learning journey.
 It will include a variety of topics and projects covering different aspects of data science, such as:

-Data Manipulation
+* Data Manipulation
-Data Visualization
+* Data Visualization
-Machine Learning
+* Machine Learning
-Statistical Analysis
+* Statistical Analysis
-Python Programming
+* Python Programming
-R Programming
+* SQL Programming

 And more!
-Repository Structure
-To keep things organized, I will structure the repository as follows:

-Copy code
-├── Course_Name_1
-│   ├── Project_1
-│   ├── Project_2
-│   └── ...
-├── Course_Name_2
-│   ├── Project_1
-│   ├── Project_2
-│   └── ...
-└── ...
-Each course will have its own directory, and within each course directory, there will be subdirectories for individual projects or exercises.

-Usage
+# Usage
 Feel free to browse through the repository and explore the files.
 If you find anything interesting or useful, you are welcome to clone the repository and use the code for your own learning or projects.
 To clone the repository, use the following command:

 sh